|Rare Book & Manuscript Library|

 The following boxes are located off-site: Boxes 5-86.
-You will need to request this material from the Rare Book and Manuscript Library at least two (2) business days in advance to use the collection in the Rare Book and Manuscript Library reading room.
+You will need to request this material from the Rare Book and Manuscript Library at least three business days in advance to use the collection in the Rare Book and Manuscript Library reading room.

 Terms Governing Use and Reproduction

 Single photocopies may be made for research purposes.
 The RBML maintains ownership of the physical material only.
 Copyright remains with the creator and his/her heirs.
 The responsibility to secure copyright permission rests with the patron.

 Identification of specific item; Date (if known); Dawn Powell papers; Box and Folder; Rare Book and Manuscript Library, Columbia University Library.

 Columbia University Libraries, Rare Book and Manuscript Library

 Letters of John Dos Passos & Edmund Wilson Cataloged HR 02/02/1996.

 Letter from Dawn Powell to her sisters Cataloged HR 04/09/1996.

 Cowley, Hemingway, Murphey, Schorer letters Cataloged HR 02/26/1997.

 4 scrapbooks of J.R.
 Gousha Processed HR 03/02/1999.